pareenakaur/DSAI-Mini-Project/README.md

 These reasons suggests the importance that this issue holds at hand it why it is a more pressing issue in today's present context.
 These reasons motivated us to want to try to look further regarding road accidents and to try and reduce the costs and damage done to humans, as well as for the country.

 ## Models used
-1. Linear Regression
-2. Logistic Regression
+1. Logistic Regression
-3. Random Forest Classifier
+2. Random Forest Classifier

 ## Conclusion
 Conclusion on main topic: